Skip to content

 • Creates optimized WSL rootfs with all customizations applied

-The customization process ensures that each flavor gets:
+The customization process ensures that each configured flavor gets:

 • A minimal, optimized WSL environment